Natural Resources

 Climatic features

-The mean average annual precipitation varies from 14 - 22 inches, but has varied from 12 to 27 inches in the driest to wettest seasons.
-Approximately 65 percent of the annual precipitation occurs during the growing season of mid-April to late September.
-The average annual snowfall varies from about 30 inches to about 55 inches.
+The mean average annual precipitation in MLRA 65 is typically 18 to 27 inches but precipitation has varied from 13 to 36 inches in the driest to wettest season.
+Approximately 70 percent of the annual precipitation occurs during the growing season from mid- April to late September.
+The average annual snowfall varies from about 34 inches to about 42 inches.
 The wind velocity is high throughout the year, averaging 10 to 12 miles per hour.
 Maximum wind velocities generally occur in the spring.

-The average length of the growing season is 138 days, but the growing season has varied from 114 to 168 days.
-The average date of first frost in the fall is September 25, and the last frost in the spring is about May 10.
+The average date of first frost in the fall is September 25, and the last frost in the spring is about May 8.
 July is the hottest month and January is the coldest.
-It is not uncommon for the temperature to reach 100 ºF during the summer.
-Summer humidity is low and evaporation is high.
-The winters are characterized with frequent northerly winds, producing severe cold with temperatures dropping to as low as -30 ºF.
+It is not uncommon for the temperature to reach 100 degrees Fahrenheit during the summer.
+Summer humidity is low, and evaporation is high.
+The winters are characterized with frequent northerly winds, producing severe cold with temperatures dropping to as low as negative 30 degrees Fahrenheit.

 Table 3.
 Representative climatic features